 Masterate study has a variety of programmes depending on your field, but generally takes one year.
 You can enrol after you have completed an Honours degree or Graduate Diploma.

-Because the Masterate is a research degree, it is more usual to undertake it by thesis (40,000-50,000 words), but in some cases, you may combine coursework and a smaller research project.
+Because the Masterate is a research degree, it usually involves writing a thesis within 12 months (40,000 words maximum), but in some cases, you may combine coursework and a smaller research project.

 Fields such as Nursing, Midwifery, and Social Science Research offer an MA (Applied), which combines coursework, work placements, and a research project.
 For more information, click here

 Doctoral study consists of undertaking original research and writing a thesis (no more than 100,000 words) under academic supervision.
 Fulltime PhD study usually takes at least 3 years (up to 6 years part-time).